Main menu:

 CURRENT POSITIONS

-Adjunct Research Professor, Departments of Psychology and Computer Science, Carleton University, Ottawa, Ontario.
+Adjunct Research Professor, Computer Science, Carleton University, Ottawa, Ontario.
 (1988-1991, 2003-)

 POST-SECONDARY EDUCATION